Kenya: John Kerry, IGAD Happy With IEBC Preparations

-Former US Secretary of State John Kerry says he is happy with the level of IEBC preparedness ahead of tomorrow's General Election.
+Former US Secretary of State John Kerry says he is happy with the level of Kenya's electoral body IEBC, preparedness ahead of tomorrow's General Election.

-Mr Kerry, who is leading the Carter Centre Observer Delegation, on Mondau said it was now up to Kenyans to vote for leaders of their choice.
+Mr Kerry, who is leading the Carter Centre Observer Delegation, on Monday said it was now up to Kenyans to vote for leaders of their choice.

 He said his delegation hopeful for a peaceful atmosphere during the entire election period.